PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_retrieval.md

 cd CUB_200_2011
 ```

-When using the dataset for image retrieval task, we usually use the first 100 classes as the training set, and the last 100 classes as the testing set, so we need to process those data so as to adapt the model training of image retrival.
+When using the dataset for image retrieval, we usually use the first 100 classes as the training set, and the last 100 classes as the testing set, so we need to process those data so as to adapt the model training of image retrival.

 ```shell
 #Create train and test directories